 One of the easiest and most satisfying meals to whip up at home is a burrito.
 All you need is a tortilla and a few basic foods and you can create almost any type of burrito you like.
 From the standard beef and bean burrito to breakfast burritos and classics like the carne asada, the filling options are numerous.

-But if the idea of making burritos at home is overwhelming, these popular combinations offer a good starting point.
+Popular combinations offer a good starting point.
 After you master these basic recipes, you can move on and experiment with your own fillings.
 The rule of thumb with burritos is, if you can dice it or shred it, you can add it to a tortilla.
-Just remember the sauces: salsa and hot sauce are classics but you can adjust according to your preferences.
+Just remember the sauces: Salsa and hot sauce are classics but you can adjust according to your preferences.

-After you've decided what to put in it, you'll want to learn the proper (but easy) burrito folding technique to ensure all of your delicious fillings stay inside.
+After you've decided what to put in it, the proper burrito folding technique will ensure all of your delicious fillings stay inside.

 The Standard Burrito